welsakka/Speech-Transcriber/README.md

 Requires a funded OpenAI account to use their API, and an API key.
 Go to their documentation for more info:

 https://platform.openai.com/docs/api-reference/authentication

+### How to Download
+The APK for Android is available to download in the Releases page for this project